markrvmurray/llvm-mc6809/clang/docs/ClangCommandLineReference.rst

 .. option:: -mtune=<arg>
 .. program:: clang

-Only supported on AArch64, PowerPC, RISC-V, SystemZ, and X86
+Only supported on X86, RISC-V and SystemZ.
+Otherwise accepted for compatibility with GCC.

 .. option:: -mtvos-version-min=<arg>, -mappletvos-version-min=<arg>